 Offer attractions and gifts

 ‘Scan the QR Code and get a discount up to $500 on your next purchase’ – sounds interesting?
 Well, it will be your consumer too.
 Customers build loyalty based on the add-on and after-sale services provided by the brand.
-And, promotional offers, gifts, giveaways, and loyalty memberships are few ways to do so.
+And promotional offers, gifts, giveaways, and loyalty memberships are a few ways to do so.
 Instead of emailing them a coupon or a gift card, you can simply ask the consumer to scan the code to open hidden offers.

 Track your sales growth

 If you want to know which product and in which store, city, and dealer is selling more, just add a dynamic QR Code.
 QRCodeChimp provides tracking and analytics on dynamic QR code scans.
 QR code analytics help you develop new ways to entice more consumers in slow-selling markets and enhance strategies to engage more consumers in potential stores.

 These statistics will also help you plan short-term and long-term growth strategies more efficiently.

 QR Codes on different types of product packaging

 You can change the product branding and advertising plan via QR Codes based on your industry and type of packaging.
 Here’s what you need to know: